draber/hybrid-object/readme.md

 ```

 ### Adding properties
 You aren't limited to _Elastic Object's_ native functionality.
 It has a plugin system that allows you to pass an object of new methods as an argument to the constructor. `/plugins/array.js` and `/plugins/native.js` are loaded by default and you can check out these modules if you wish to add your own set of methods.
+Methods are added to the prototype chain, which may make them available project-wide depending on your implementation .
 Make sure that they implement the chainability paradigm as mentioned above.

 Below is a short example of how this works.
 Keep in mind to use regular function syntax to ensure access to `this`.